w3f/Grant-Milestone-Delivery/evaluations/security_marketplace_1_whisker.md

 ## Issues

-1. There is no `cargo contract test` subcommand in smart contracts but your documentation mentions it.
-2. There is no unit test for Escrow contract.
-3. Backend integration test fail.
+1. Backend integration test fail.
+   1. I run `npm start` and then run `npx jest`.
-4. Backend swagger test fail. (probably needs authorization?)
+2. Backend swagger test fail. (probably needs authorization?)
-5. Frontend docker build fail.
+3. Frontend bugs (see Frontend screenshots)
+   1. can't leave from changing password.
+   2. can't connect wallet, After I have authorized polkadot.js and Talisman, this prompt appears, and I cannot connect to the extension of Subwallet.

 ## Logs